Lapin0t/phd-manuscript/main/08_conclusion.typ

 words, given a _relator_ on $M$, we have some trouble defining a good relator on $de("itreeT")_(M,Sigma)$ for weak bisimilarity.

+We could go on for quite some time, but perhaps this is already enough open questions!
+Let us finish with more down to the earth comments on our code artifact.

-*Proof Engineering* #sym.space.quad Finally, we have said very little of the accompagnying code artifact, but it leaves a lot to be desired as it is nowhere near a reusable software library.
+*Proof Engineering* #sym.space.quad Throughout this thesis we have said very little of the accompagnying code artifact, but it leaves a lot to be desired as it is nowhere near a reusable software library.
 As one would imagine, a number of design mistakes have been made during the development and partially patched out, so that it would greatly benefit a thorough re-architecturing.
-In fact, because we tried to stay true to the actual code, some of these oddities can at times be felt in the manuscript.
+In fact, because we tried to stay true to the actual code, some of these oddities can at times be felt in the present manuscript.

 A particularly central point is the absence of any definition of _setoid_.
 Reasoning up-to some equivalence relation is central throughout this thesis, but it has been worked out on a case by case basis (mostly for value assignments and for interaction trees).
 As such the artifact is left with some definitions which are too strict for some usecases (substitution structures and language machines).
-We have tried to make up for this in the manuscript by an appeal to a slightly nebulous "extensional equality" written $approx$, akin to a fictive type class.
+We have tried to make up for this in the manuscript by appealling to a slightly nebulous "extensional equality" written $approx$, akin to a fictive type class.
 The clean solution is quite simple: truly parametrize by setoids and setoid families instead of types everywhere it is relevant.